DeCreovate/Overthewire-sss/README.md

 -type f → Only look for files (not directories).
 -size 1033c → Find files that are exactly 1033 bytes (c means bytes).
 ! -executable → The file is not executable, so ignore executable files.

+**bandit6: Bmnnvf82KzQlfxgAI2d1zYbr1u9pr3E3**

+it was said that the password was  in a file somewhere in the sever in group bandit 6 and user bandit7 with size 33bytes

+so i used the command
+find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null
+added 2>/dev/null to filter noise c is used to represent bytes.